maplibre/maplibre.github.io/content/news/2023-05-25-maplibre-gl-js-v3/index.md

 - Add fullscreenstart, fullscreenend events to FullscreenControl ([#2128](https://github.com/maplibre/maplibre-gl-js/issues/2128)
 - Throttle the image request queue while the map is moving to improve performance ([#2097](https://github.com/maplibre/maplibre-gl-js/issues/2097)
 - Add support for multiple `sprite` declarations in one style file ([#1805](https://github.com/maplibre/maplibre-gl-js/pull/1805))
-- Extract sprite image on demand to reduce memory usage and improve performance by reducing number of getImageData calls ([#1809](https://github.com/maplibre/maplibre-gl-js/pull/1809))
+- Extract sprite image on demand to reduce memory usage and improve performance by reducing the number of getImageData calls ([#1809](https://github.com/maplibre/maplibre-gl-js/pull/1809))
 - `QueryRenderedFeaturesOptions` type added to both of the params in queryRenderedFeatures in map.ts ([#1900](https://github.com/maplibre/maplibre-gl-js/issues/1900))
 - NavigationControlOptions is now optional when creating an instance of NavigationControl ([#1754](https://github.com/maplibre/maplibre-gl-js/issues/1754))
 - Listen to webglcontextcreationerror event and give detailed debug info when it fails ([#1715](https://github.com/maplibre/maplibre-gl-js/pull/1715))